kluster-ai/docs/get-started/api.md

 `get https://api.kluster.ai/v1/batches/{batch_id}`

 To monitor your Batch job's progress, make periodic requests to the `batches` endpoint using your `batch_id` to check its status.
-The job is complete when the `status` field is `"completed"`.
+The job is complete when the `status` field is `"Completed"`.
 You can also monitor jobs in the [Batch tab](https://platform.kluster.ai/batch) of the kluster.ai platform UI.

 <div class="grid" markdown>
 <div markdown>